Print version - Download PDF [542 KB]

 Additionally, the Neighbourhood Investment Facility (NIF) is a financial mechanism where EU grants support investments from European Financial Institutions.
 The instrument is used in Georgia for infrastructure financing in different fields (such as water and sanitation, energy efficiency, and the environment) and for funding small enterprises and agriculture holdings.

 Georgia is also benefiting from the EU macro-financial assistance (MFA) of EUR 46 million, half of which is in grants.
-The first tranche of EUR 23 million was disbursed in 2015 while the second tranche is expected to be disbursed in early 2016.
+The first tranche of EUR 23 million was disbursed in 2015 while the disbursement of the second tranche is on hold due to the delay of the IMF programme review.

 Georgia participates actively in the regional programmes, which are addressed to all Eastern Partner countries.
 This includes substantial regional programmes on transport safety and transport connectivity, on environment climate change and green economy, on energy security, renewable energy and energy efficiency, as well as Cross-Border Cooperation, where Georgia is part of the sea-crossing Black Sea Programme.
 Under thematic cooperation, more than 50 projects amounting to more than €14 million have been funded in Georgia over the past four years, mainly benefitting the local civil society.